Skip to main content

 Open

 DOD concurred with this recommendation.
-To fully implement GAO's recommendation, DOD needs to conduct a comprehensive evaluation about whether to modify DOD guidance on involuntary officer and enlisted administrative separations concerning medical examinations and higher-level general or flag officer reviews.
+To fully implement GAO's recommendation, DOD needs to conduct a comprehensive evaluation about whether to modify DOD guidance on involuntary officer and enlisted administrative separations concerning medical examinations and higher-level general or flag officer review.
 This evaluation should consider the several factors identified in our recommendation, and should include proposing changes to relevant statutes, as necessary.

 Department of the Army The Secretary of the Army should ensure that Army guidance on involuntary officer and enlisted administrative separations is modified to require that the Army's standardized separation notification correspondence includes information about the general or flag officer review for victims of sexual assault.
 (Recommendation 13)